 UNESCO World Heritage site and European Capital of Culture; there's so much that makes Matera unlike any other town you'll ever visit.
 The roads are on top of the houses, the houses look like part of the towering cliffs and the caves are homes or hotels.
 This truly is a journey back into biblical times.
 Here's more.

 Cottages of peach and lemony shades, a little port filled with colorful fishing boats and friendly people who treat you like long lost family.
 From the moment you arrive you'll love this island near Naples and you'll regret leaving for the rest of your days.
 This is Procida!
 Read our guide here.

 Suspended between heaven and earth is the village of Castelmezzano.
 Enjoying dinner outside, on a balmy summer's evening, you'll feel that you are closer to the angels above than a part of earth.
 If you've got more courage than me you can complete the angel thing...with a trip on the Flight of Angels.
 I explain what I mean over on my Castelmezzano guide.

-San Rocco is a tiny Medieval hamlet, a little way from the town of Savoca where much of the Godfather movie was filmed.
+San Rocco is a tiny Medieval hamlet, it lies on the periphery of the town of Savoca where much of the Godfather movie was filmed.
 Once you enter this perfectly restored hamlet (now a hotel) it's as if you've stepped back in time to another world, another age.
 It's kind of hard to explain - you need to see for yourself.
 You can do that here.